Listen to an Audio Version of the Blog

-We cannot correct ourselves for our own wellbeing; it would be an egoistic action, and for the good of the Creator, we cannot be corrected as well because He does not need our favors.
+We cannot correct ourselves for our own wellbeing that would be an egoistic action, and for the good of the Creator, we cannot be corrected as well because He does not need our favors.
 All correction should be done only in relation to the world.

 If we correct the world, we will create a vessel that the Creator can fill and take enjoy.
 This vessel is the body of the common soul, and we are only the head that must organize this meeting between the Creator (the light) and the desire (the body of the Partzuf).
 We are in the middle, as a head; this is our mission.
 Therefore, we cannot but think about the world and absorb its problems.1

 Holocaust Remembrance Day is more relevant today than ever.
 The situation has turned upside down: today it is more dangerous for a Jew to live in America or Europe than in Israel.
 After all, he cannot defend himself there.
 The Jews abroad suffer and are endangered, while growing serenity reigns in Israel.
 These are the two forms of indifference characteristic for the Jews: being among enemies, they do not feel at risk, and those who are far from danger, outside of the diaspora, are not just indifferent to what is happening there, but in general do not want to hear about it or support the Jews in exile.